-To ensure that all areas of the new RHE curriculum are covered, Foxdell Primary School has made the decision to support our current Jigsaw scheme of work in conjunction with the CWP scheme of work.
+To ensure that all areas of the new RHE curriculum are covered, Foxdell Junior School have made the decision to support our current Jigsaw scheme of work in conjunction with the CWP scheme of work.

 The CWP encourages children to develop skills of listening, empathy, talking about feelings and relationships with families and friends.